huanggengli/astro-paper-multiblog/src/data/blog/thinking-in-english-first-note.md

 Once deployed, the real work began: transforming the generic template into something uniquely mine.
 With AI's guidance, I located the configuration files and edited the site information, home page, and about page, gradually infusing the template with my personality and voice.
 Watching the blog transform from a cookie-cutter template into something that felt authentically mine was profoundly satisfying.
 Yes, it's still a simple blog—but it's my blog, built entirely by me (with AI assistance).
 Looking back, I'm struck by how I nearly gave up during the deployment phase.
 But I persevered, and now I have something tangible to show for that effort.
 This experience crystallized an insight I'll carry forward:
-The real blocker for non-technical people isn't intelligence or capability—**it's patience**.
-And with AI as your guide, patience is all you really need.
+**The real blocker for non-technical people isn't intelligence or capability—it's patience.
+And with AI as your guide, patience is all you really need**.
 If you're thinking about building a website but feel held back by lack of technical skills, don't.
 The tools exist.
 The tutorials exist.
 And now, AI can guide you through every step.
 What you need isn't a computer science degree—it's the willingness to sit with frustration, learn from errors, and keep going.
 That's the real lesson my website taught me.